 The torch also reached the top of Europe’s highest mountain (Mount Elbrus) and the depths of Siberia’s Lake Baikal (the deepest lake in the world) before arriving in Sochi where former figure skater Irina Rodnina and former hockey player Vladislav Tretiak lit the Olympic Flame.

-The Sochi 2014 Olympic Games featured athletes from 88 nations competing in 98 medal events.
+The Sochi 2014 Olympic Winter Games featured athletes from 88 nations competing in 98 medal events.
 The United States claimed 28 medals: nine gold, nine silver and 10 bronze.

-The Sochi 2014 Paralympic Games featured athletes from 45 nations competing in 72 medal events.
+The Sochi 2014 Paralympic Winter Games featured athletes from 45 nations competing in 72 medal events.
 The United States claimed 18 medals: two gold, seven silver, nine bronze.